-Perhaps one of the most disturbing events in modern history, the Jonestown Massacre was the site of the largest recorded mass suicide and the the point of origin for the phrase “drinking the kool-aid”.
+Perhaps one of the most disturbing events in modern history, the Jonestown Massacre was the site of the largest recorded mass suicide and the point of origin for the phrase “drinking the Kool-Aid.”

-On November 18, 1978, over 900 people from the settlement of Jonestown, Guyana, willingly died from cyanide poisoning.
+On November 18, 1978, more than 900 people from the settlement of Jonestown, Guyana died from cyanide poisoning.

-The settlement was established by Jim Jones, a communist who founded his own church – the People’s Temple – in 1950.
+The cult settlement was established by Jim Jones — a communist who founded his own church, the People’s Temple – in the early 1970s.
 Jonestown was meant to be a utopia for its citizens, but as so often is the case, fell far short of its idyllic goals.

 Jonestown was a cesspool for illness, hard labor, overcrowded housing and food shortages.
 In 1978, Congressman Leo Ryan visited Jonestown as part of an investigation, but he and several members of his party died in a shooting at an airstrip outside of Jonestown.

-Jones grew paranoid after the assassination, and gathered the congregation to inform them that they were no longer safe from the US government.
+Jones grew paranoid after the incident and gathered the congregation to inform them that they were no longer safe from the US government.
 Jones told his congregation that the only way to escape from their clutches was to commit a “revolutionary act” of suicide.
-Over 900 people took part.
-Jonestown residents infused grape flavored Flavor-Aid with cyanide and Valium, administering it to children through syringes.
-According to reports, 918 people died, though a few did survive.

 More than 900 people took part.
 Jonestown residents infused grape-flavored Flavor Aid with cyanide, forcibly administering it to children through syringes.
 According to reports, 918 people (incuding Jones) died, though a few did survive this unprecedented act of mass murder and suicide.